 Is this course right for me?

-Target Audience: Academic , Research KE and Teaching Staff
+Target Audience: Academic , Research, KE and Teaching Staff

-SPARK: Supervising Postgraduate Research
+LT903: Supervising Postgraduate Research

 Supervising Postgraduate Research is a 20 credit module that enables participants to engage with the professional and theoretical underpinnings and political drivers of developments in research supervision in Higher Education in the UK.
 Along with these, institutional framework(s) for research and supervision will be contextualised in the participant's academic disciplines.